-Structural Design of shallow foundations - Limit state method-codal provisions- Special foundations - Foundation design in relation to ground movements - Foundation on compressible fills - Foundation for tower-Design of Foundation for seismic forces - Codal Provisions.
+Shell foundations - Foundation design in relation to ground movements - Foundation on compressible fills - Foundation for tower - Foundation for earthquake effects - Offshore foundation - Machine foundation - Codal Provisions.

-• Students are able to select, analyse and design shallow foundation based on both the type of soil and loading.
+• Students are able to select, analyse and design the shallow foundation based on both the type of soil and the loading.